Canon 80D versus Canon 1D X Mark II

 Both the 80D and the 1DX Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 1DX Mark II replaced the earlier Canon 1DX, while the 80D followed on from the Canon 70D.

-So what conclusions can be drawn?
-Is the Canon 80D better than the Canon 1D X Mark II or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Canon 80D or the Canon 1D X Mark II – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D: